 Another smart way to push up order values is by bundling items that do not move well with the hot sellers.
 This works best with electronic items and apparel.
 Bundling accessories with cell phones (cell phone covers, headphones etc) or clothing (stoles, handbags, bracelets etc.) is a great way to give your customers a feeling of ‘more’ for what they paid and at the same time get better margins on sales.

 Gift cards are one of the best holiday season promotion ideas.
-It provides huge value to indecisive gifters, last minute shoppers and generally best while gifting someone who is not familiar.
+It provides huge value to indecisive gifters, last-minute shoppers, and generally best while gifting someone who is not familiar.
 Given the fact that a lot of gift cards are not redeemed, it makes a perfect holiday season promotion to have for marketers.

 An upfront ‘dollar amount off’ offer will easily draw more customers than any of the above.
-Many people are too skeptical of hidden terms and conditions behind the above offers and would like an ‘honest’ ‘dollar amount off’.
+Many people are too skeptical of the hidden terms and conditions behind the above offers and would like an ‘honest’ ‘dollar amount off’.

 Testing your holiday season promotion ideas provides you with information on which orders are working best for your brand.
 Here are three keys to testing your offers:

 Here’s What You Can Read Next

 Please wait while you are redirected to the right page...